Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 (Launching A WordPress Site – Timeline)

-Whether you plan to create the content yourself, get it outsourced, or a combination of both, you should allow at least a week or two to source and prepare all of the content you will need to have ready for your new site.
+Allow at least a week or two to source and prepare all of the content you will need for your new site.
 This tutorial will help you prepare this content.

 WordPress Site Content – Checklist

 If you have been following our tutorials and have all of the technical requirements in place (i.e. domain name, web hosting and domain nameservers), all that is left to do before installing WordPress is to get your content ready and choose a WordPress Theme for your new site.